troclaux/notes/kubernetes.md

     - master node
       - more important
       - should have at least 3 replicas
-- cluster: group of nodes
+- cluster: group of nodes, highest-level structure in kubernetes
 - object: cluster's desired state
+- workload: application(s) running on the cluster

+- imagine a kubernetes cluster as a city:
+  - cluster = the entire city
+  - node = a building in the city
+  - pod = a single apartment in the building where people (containers) live

 ![single kubernetes node](./images/kubernetes_node.png)

-- kubernetes cluster consists of:
+- kubernetes cluster architecture:
   - master node (control plane): manages the cluster and schedules workloads
-    - API server: provides the interaction for management tools (e.g. kubectl or kubernetes dashboard)
+    - kube-apiserver: provides the interaction for management tools (e.g. kubectl or kubernetes dashboard)
     - etcd: key-value storate that holds the current state of the kubernetes cluster
       - basically a cluster backup
     - scheduler: allocates unscheduled pods on different nodes based on the workload